-A May 2015 article published in the Seattle Times reported on the strength of the economy in Washington and the state’s expanding job market, with King County leading the way with an unemployment rate of just 3.3 percent – the lowest its been since 2009.
-With increased hiring comes an increased demand for human resource professionals to recruit, interview, screen, train and manage new talent in Washington’s high growth tech, aerospace and healthcare sectors.
+With all that increased hiring comes an increased demand for human resource professionals to recruit, interview, screen, on-board, train and manage new talent in Washington’s high growth tech, aerospace and healthcare sectors.

-With this falling unemployment rate, the demand for human resources professionals is staggering.
-The Washington State Employment Security Department estimates that between 2013 and 2023, human resources departments will be expanding as the field enjoys strong job growth:
+With a steadily dropping unemployment rate that hit 4.6 percent in August 2019, the demand for human resources professionals is staggering.
+The Washington State Employment Security Department estimates that between 2016 and 2026, human resources departments will be expanding as the field enjoys strong job growth:

 - Boeing’s Commercial Airplanes Division in Everett and Renton – 85,000 employees